Best sunglasses for small faces

 What kind of sunglasses suit a small face?

-Sunglasses with a small lens and bridge widths are best suited for small faces.
-This looks better, is more comfortable and stops the frame from sliding down your nose.
-Furthermore, correctly fitting sunglasses will provide better protection from the sun.
+Sunglasses with small lens and bridge widths are best suited for small faces.
+Not only does this looks better but is simply more comfortable and stops the frame from sliding down your nose.

-Properly fitting sunglasses are crucial for optical performance, keeping your eyes protected from UV (ultraviolet) light.
+Furthermore, better-fitting sunglasses provide better protection from UV (ultraviolet) light.
 If your frame keeps sliding down, your eyes are more likely to be exposed to the sun increasing your chances of visual fatigue or even retinal damage.

 How do I know my size in sunglasses?